Sarah Ahn, DPMParadise Valley Foot & Ankle

 Ormond Beach, FL

 Robert Smith, DPM, MSc, RPh, FNAP, received his BS degree in Pharmacy from the University of Florida in 1983.
 He then received his DPM degree from the College of Podiatric Medicine and Surgery at Des Moines University in 1999.
 He completed a PPMR at Hu Hu Kam Memorial Hospital in Sacaton, AZ in 2000.
 Dr Smith obtained his certification in Pedorthics from BCP in 2001.
 He completed postgraduate training with the College of Medicine at the University of Wales, Cardiff, Wales, and UK in wound care and tissue repair.
-He received his Master of Science degree from College of Medicine at the University of Wales, UK in 2006.
+He received his Master of Science degree from the College of Medicine at the University of Wales, UK in 2006.
 Dr Smith’s research centers on Infection Prevalence, Infection Control and Wound Care.
-He is a consultant to National Board of Podiatric Medical Examiners.
+He is a consultant to the National Board of Podiatric Medical Examiners.
 He is a contributing editor and reviewer to JAPMA in the areas of Podiatric Clinical Pharmacology.
 He has authored over 100 refereed journal articles for the disciplines of Pharmacy, Podiatry, and Wound Care.
 He has lectured for APMA, FPMA, IPMS, and PFA.
 He has operated his sole practice: “Shoe Sting Podiatry”.
 He is the Founder and President of Studying Opioid Harm, Inc a non-profit educational company to build and develop tools to educate and mitigate the harm from opioids.
 Dr Smith is the chairman of the Podiatric Academy for the National Academy of Practice since 2020.

 Laura Swoboda, DNP, APRN, FNP-C, CWOCN-AP, FNP-BCNurse Practitioner/Wound Healing Coordinator/Professor of Translational Science